-This letter also provides other precautionary measures you can take to help protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your account statements for fraudulent or irregular activity on a regular basis.
-We have also provided information on protecting your medical information on the following pages.
+Also provided in the "Other Important Information" portion of this letter are precautionary measures you can take to help protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
+Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+In addition, if this letter indicates that your medical information was impacted, we have included steps you can take to help protect health-related information.